 SECTION 4.7.
 For each absence beyond ten (10), students must bring an excuse from a doctor, dentist, health center, etcetera, or court for the absence(s) to be excused.

-Student Attendance and Accounting Model Policy
+Student Attendance and Accounting Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.